-Rucola is the Italian word for Aragula (American English) or Rocket (British English).
+Rucola is the Italian word for Arugula (American English) or Rocket (British English).
 It is one of the most ancient and noble plants in the Mediterranean area.
-Known at the time of the Greeks and Romans, Dioscorides, Greek physician and pharmacist, attributed to the aragula/Rocket digestive properties.
-In ancient Rome, rocket was used as a basic ingredient of love filters.
+Known at the time of the Greeks and Romans, Dioscorides, Greek physician and pharmacist, attributed to the arugula/Rocket digestive properties.
+In ancient Rome, rockets were used as a basic ingredient of love filters.

-It reinforces the system strengthens the immune system, thanks to the presence of vitamin A. Aragula/Rocket also avoids the formation of gas in the intestine.
+It strengthens the immune system, thanks to the presence of vitamin A. Arugula/Rocket also avoids the formation of gas in the intestine.
 Scientific studies have shown that beta carotene, contained in rocket, helps prevent bladder, prostate, stomach and colon cancers as it fights carcinogens.
-In addition, Aragula/Rocket contains glucosinolates substances that help the body to defend itself from the attack of viruses, bacteria.
+In addition, Arugula/Rocket contains glucosinolates substances that help the body to defend itself from the attack of viruses, bacteria.

 The vitamin B contained in the arugula/rocket stimulates the metabolism, increases the production of red blood cells and participates in the synthesis of fats.
 The high iron content makes this herb suitable for those suffering from anemia.

 In Italy, arugula/rocket is a very popular vegetable.
 Usually, Italians love to eat it in salad with some good olive oil and some drops of balsamic vinegar.
 It is consumed alone or with good Parmigiano (and a few slices of bresaola for those who love it).